phidatahq/personalized-agentic-rag/README.md

 ## Personalized Agentic RAG

-This repo contains the code for running a Personalized Agentic RAG in 2 environments:
+This repo contains the code for running the Personalized Agentic RAG in `dev` and `prd`:

 1. `dev`: A development environment running locally on docker
 2. `prd`: A production environment running on AWS ECS